-Objectivity: Holders of public office must act and take decisions impartially, fairly and on merit, using the best evidence and without discrimination or bias.
+- Objectivity: Holders of public office must act and take decisions impartially, fairly and on merit, using the best evidence and without discrimination or bias.
 Accountability: Holders of public office are accountable to the public for their decisions and actions and must submit themselves to the scrutiny necessary to ensure this.
-Openness: Holders of public office should act and take decisions in an open and transparent manner.
+Holders of public office should act and take decisions in an Openness: open and transparent manner.
 Information should not be withheld from the public unless there are clear and lawful reasons for so doing.
-Honesty: Holders of public office should be truthful.
-Leadership: Holders of public office should exhibit these principles in their own behaviour.
+Holders of public office should be truthful.
+Honesty: Leadership: Holders of public office should exhibit these principles in - eadership: Holders of public office should exhibit these principles in their own behaviour.
 They should actively promote and robustly support the principles and be willing to challenge poor behaviour wherever it occurs.